Rock That 4C Natural Hair Type!

 This oil contains monounsaturated fatty acids and vitamin E, which both help promote hair growth and length retention, decrease breakage, and strengthen the hair.
 Coconut oil consists of certain properties that inhibit the penetration of water from the surrounding air and environment.
 This helps prevent the swelling of the strands since they can absorb too much water.
-It also aids with keeping moisture sealed into your hair by creating a barrier.
+It also aids in keeping moisture sealed into your hair by creating a barrier.
 If you have high porosity hair, you may find this property highly beneficial.

 Coconut oil is great as a pre-poo or mixed with your favorite conditioner because it naturally helps dismantle the tangles of your hair.
-You can apply it to add shine, combat frizz and as a part of the sealing stage of the LOC method.
+You can apply it to add shine, combat frizz, and as a part of the sealing stage of the LOC method.